 Vision is full of surprises.
 Its apparent ease hides its astonishing complexity and computational power.
-As we better understand vision, we will better understand ourselves, our evolutionary history, and the nature of our conscious experiences.
-We will create automatic vision systems for driving, manufacturing, homeland security, medical image processing, and the visually impaired.
+As we better understand vision we better understand ourselves, our evolutionary history, and the nature of our conscious experiences.
+We learn to create automatic vision systems for driving, manufacturing, homeland security, and the visually impaired.
 Perhaps, too, we will learn to succeed at interstellar communication.